 How to prepare for picking cloudberries?

-If you are unfamiliar with the ground, a map, a compass, and a cellphone are also good to carry with you.
+If you are unfamiliar with the area, a map, a compass, and a cellphone are also good to carry with you.
 But be aware that there might be areas in the wilderness that are out of cellphone reception.
 It’s always a good idea to go with a friend or at least let someone know where you are heading and when you should be expected back.
-Some people like to wear bright colors when berrypicking, just in case they get lost and need to be spotted from the skies.
+Some people like to wear bright colors when berry picking, just in case they get lost and need to be spotted from the skies.
 And some like to have a small radio with them, in order to make noise and have a party with bears.

 Getting lost in Finland is actually a real danger whenever you are in the nature.
 That’s because 70% of Finland is covered with forests.
 The forests and bogs are vast, even in south of the country.
-Few years ago one local woman got lost in Torronsuo bog and was missing for four days before she was found.
+Few years ago, one local woman got lost in Torronsuo bog and was missing for four days before she was found.
 She had been picking cloudberries and got disoriented.
 Her cellphone was in the car, so she couldn’t call for help.
 What saved her?
-One man from the search and resque team.
+One man from the search and rescue team.
 He was paramotoring (powered paragliding) over the bog and spotted her bright red cardigan.
 She had been eating the cloudberries to survive.
-So take this warning seriously and make sure you take enough measures to stay safe, and don’t get disoriented when picking the berries.
+So, take this warning seriously and make sure you take enough measures to stay safe, and don’t get disoriented when picking the berries.

-How to find cloudberries?
+How to find cloudberries in Finland?

 Finding cloudberries is also pretty straightforward.
 Check out the possible wetlands from the map and then go see how they are like, would there possibly be berries to pick.
 If you happen to see cars parked in random places by a road close to a wetland, it’s a pretty good tell that there might be berry pickers in the area.
 Making friends with locals also helps, because they won’t be telling you their best berry picking spots if you just blurt out that question.
 In fact, there is a saying the “bear sightings” increase during the cloudberry season in the areas that are considered good for berry picking.